Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: Other aspects in SVM quantization

 \subsection{Imaginary mass}

-We have so far shown that the quantization in SVM reproduces the results of the usual canonical quantization, when the Fock space vectors are introduced.
-This justifies the validity of the field quantization of the complex Klein-Gordon equation in SVM.

-However, it should be noted that we need not introduce the Fock space in the procedure of the quantization, differently from the canonical quantization.
-In principle, the quantum dynamics can be discussed by solving the the functional Schr\"{o}dinger equation Eq. (\ref{FunctionalSchro}), or equivalently the functional Euler equation Eq. (\ref{eq-v-kg1}), with Eq. (\ref{FK1}) directly with an in initial condition.
+We have so far shown that the quantization in SVM reproduces the results of the usual canonical quantization, when the Fock space representation is introduced.
+However we need not introduce the Fock space in the procedure of the quantization, differently from the canonical quantization.
+In principle, the quantum dynamics can be discussed by solving the the functional Schr\"{o}dinger equation Eq. (\ref{fse}), or equivalently the functional Euler equation Eq. (\ref{eq-v-kg1}), with Eq. ( \ref{FK1}) directly with an in initial condition.

 Furthermore, there exist situations where the construction of the Fock space is not well-known.
 As an example of such a situation, let us consider the Klein-Gordon equation with the imaginary mass, $\mu =i\left\vert \mu \right\vert$.
 This is an interesting model because it is known that the Klein-Gordon equation with the imaginary mass can be mapped to the telegraph equation which is an important equation in classical physics but the corresponding quantum equation is not known.